 The Origin of Lemon Laws

 The concept of Lemon Laws can be traced back to ancient Babylon, where regulations were enacted to protect buyers from dishonest sellers.
 The term “lemon” to describe a defective or unsatisfactory item dates back to the early 20th century.
-The modern Lemon Laws we know today, specifically for automobiles, began to take shape in the United States in the 1970s.
+The modern Lemon Laws we know today, specifically those related to automobiles, began to take shape in the United States in the 1970s.

 The catalyst for these laws was the growing frustration among consumers who were experiencing ongoing problems with their newly purchased vehicles.
 The lack of legal recourse for such consumers prompted various states to enact their own Lemon Laws.
 Eventually, the federal government got involved, leading to the creation of the Magnuson-Moss Warranty Act in 1975.